 3 ways to create believable dialect in your writing

-Now that you know what dialect is in writing and how it’s been used in works of literature, let’s explore how to incorporate it into stories of your own.
+Now that you know how dialect has been used in works of literature, let’s explore how to incorporate writing accents and word choice into stories of your own.

 1. Be culturally sensitive